nss-day-cohort-17/Handlebars-Exercise-C-Sten/directions.md

 1. include script tags for jQuery, handlebars, and myJavascript.js
 1. create a handlebars script tag in index.html, make sure it has an id associated with it
 1. within the handlebars script tag, write a basic summary of our random user (name, address, and e-mail).
 Syling is up to you,
-1. all randomUser info needs to be in {{}}, but there's no rule against hard coding info while you're figuring out how you want it to look
+1. all randomUser info (that you're using) needs to be in {{}}, but there's no rule against hard coding info while you're figuring out how you want it to look
   - HINT: use dot notation for accessing items in an array instead of bracket notation ({{results.0.name.title}})
 1. follow the directions in the comments in myJavascript.js to fill your html with the appropriate info